 3 ways to apply: Common App, Coalition App, and Oregon Application

 Oregon Guarantee-freshmen are locked in the tuition rate for five years.

-There has been increased attention to freshmen advising and UO has built another new building, called Tyson Hall.
+There has been an increased attention to freshmen advising and UO has built another new building, called Tyson Hall.

 Clark Honors College:

 Oldest Clark?
 Honor’s College in the country.
 Small program and students can apply through.
 Applicants have to write an extra essay for this.